When snow falls it creates something far worse than a winter wonderland for many people.

 There are various problems that can occur when the snow melts and the temperatures start to rise again, indicating that snow damage is a real issue that must be addressed as soon as possible.

-It is rare for most parts of the UK to get any amount of snow more than a light dusting, however the past couple of weeks, Britain has been turned white, roads closed, travel disrupted, and events cancelled.
+It is rare for most parts of the UK to get any amount of snow more than a light dusting, however when I originally wrote this article, some winters ago, Britain had been turned white, roads closed, travel disrupted, and events cancelled.

 Many people have quite rightly decided to stay at home and wait it out, but whilst they do, what is happening to their home?
 Sub zero temperatures outside mean that whatever is happening to the house can wait a few days until it stops snowing!